Localization and flexibilization in symplectic geometry: Introduction

 \subsection{Acknowledgements}

-The first author was supported by the NSF postdoctoral fellowship, award \#1705128.
+The authors thank Yasha Eliashberg for helpful discussions, particularly around the movie construction (Proposition \ref{prop: Weinstein_Movie_construction}) and suggesting the use of Morse-Bott Weinstein structures.
+The first author was supported by the NSF postdoctoral fellowship, award \#1705128, and NSF grant \#2305392.
 The first and second authors were partially supported by the Simons Foundation through grant \#385573, the Simons Collaboration on Homological Mirror Symmetry.
-The third author was supported by a Texas State Univeristy Research Enhancement Program grant, and by an NSF CAREER Grant under Award Number 2044557.
+The third author was supported by a Texas State Univeristy Research Enhancement Program grant, a Sloan Research Fellowship, and by an NSF CAREER Grant under Award Number 2044557.